telus/tds-core/src/components/Input/Input.md

 ### Supplying extra information

-Use a `sublabel` to clarify attributes of the expected input.
+Use a `sublabel` to succinctly clarify attributes of the expected input data, such as the expected format or an indicator that the field is optional.
 It is a more usable and accessible option than the HTML `placeholder` attribute.

 <span class="docs--badge__new">new!</span> <span class="docs--badge__version">v0.24.0</span>